-Azul Platform Prime is optimized for Linux and x86.
+Azul Platform Prime is optimized for Linux on x64 and Arm64.
 Designed for enterprise applications and workloads that require any combination of large memory, high transaction rates, consistent response times or high sustained throughput, Azul Zulu Prime is the only JVM that delivers predictable response times independent of heap size.

 Yes, Azul Platform Prime was previously called Zing.
 You will still see the word Zing in many artifacts like command-line switches, repository names, and file names.

-Azul Platform Prime is priced on a subscription basis per server.
-With per-server pricing, you don’t need to worry about core counts, memory size, or number of instances deployed per server.
-The annual subscription price for Azul Platform Prime with premium support is $3500 USD per server (physical or virtual).
-We offer lower prices for higher volumes and longer-term subscriptions.
-Please contact us to learn about the special pricing available for start-ups and companies with $25 million or less in annual revenue, and for ISVs and manufacturers looking to embed/integrate Azul Platform Prime with their products.
+Azul Platform Prime is priced on a virtual core (vCore) basis.
+Pricing is based on a subscription model and starts at $100 per vCore per year..
+Learn more in this blog.
+Azul offers lower prices for higher volumes and longer-term subscriptions.
+Please contact us also to learn about the pricing available for ISVs and manufacturers looking to embed/integrate Azul Platform Prime with their products.
 Note: you can get pricing information for all Azul products at https://www.azul.com/products/pricing/

-Azul Platform Prime is a highly optimized JVM and elastic runtime that breaks traditional Java scale barriers and provides applications with orders of magnitude improvement in Java responsiveness, scale, and throughput.
+Azul Platform Prime is a highly optimized JVM and elastic runtime that breaks traditional Java scale barriers and provides applications with improvement in Java responsiveness, scale, and throughput.

 With Azul Platform Prime, Azul has created the most scalable JVM for enterprise workloads and made it available on cost-efficient commodity hardware.
 With Azul Platform Prime, enterprises can now dramatically simplify Java deployments by using fewer instances while achieving greater response time consistency under load and dramatically lower operating costs.

-Azul Platform Prime eliminates “stop-the-world” garbage collection pauses that limit the scalability of other JVMs so that each Azul Zulu Prime JVM instance can scale to 8 TB of heap memory.
+Azul Platform Prime eliminates “stop-the-world” garbage collection pauses that limit the scalability of other JVMs so that each Azul Zulu Prime JVM instance can scale to 20 TB.
 Azul Platform Prime also utilizes highly optimized just-in-time (JIT) compilers and uses tiered compilation by default.
-Traditional Java warm-up issues are solved by Azul Platform Prime’s ReadyNow! technology that allows applications to start up fast and stay fast, allowing operations teams to save and reuse accumulated compiler optimizations between runs and avoiding de-optimization stalls that can slow down processing when workloads or conditions change.
+Traditional Java warm-up issues are solved by Azul Platform Prime’s ReadyNow technology that allows applications to start up fast and stay fast, allowing operations teams to save and reuse accumulated compiler optimizations between runs and avoiding de-optimization stalls that can slow down processing when workloads or conditions change.
 Every Azul Platform Prime subscription also includes support for Flight Recorder and Zulu Mission Control — powerful open source profiling and performance monitoring and management software that includes ultra-low-overhead production-friendly performance data logging via built-in Flight Recorder technology.

-While Azul Platform Prime is designed for use on servers, the minimum configuration is a Linux-based x86-64 processor.
-Zing will run with 1 GB of memory and 2 cores.
+While Azul Platform Prime is designed for use on servers, the minimum configuration is a Linux-based x86-64 and Arm64 processor.
+Prime will run with 1 GB of memory and 2 cores.
 MacOS an Windows are not supported at this time.

-Azul Platform Prime Stream Builds are free for development, testing, and evaluation.
-You can see if your environment is supported by checking our specifications page.
-To request an on-site evaluation and work with an Azul expert, simply contact us.
+Azul Platform Prime Stream Builds are free for development, testing, and evaluation, available here.
+You can see if your environment is supported by checking our specifications page. https://docs.azul.com/prime/Sys-Reqs

 Falcon JIT compiler was developed to ensure that Java developers and Java-based businesses can extract maximum performance from today’s server hardware.

-Falcon works with applications built using Java SE 7, Java SE 8 and Java SE 11
+Falcon works with applications built using Java SE 8 , Java SE 11 and Java 17.

 No. Deploying Azul Platform Prime requires no changes to existing applications.
 You merely point the application’s JAVA_HOME environment variable to Azul Platform Prime and you are running on the most scalable JVM on the market.
 Azul Platform Prime also requires no changes to other aspects of your infrastructure – security, other applications, monitoring tools, etc.